Welcome to Sweden

 Post Offices and stamps

 Most post offices are closed.
-Instead any shop to ask for stamps etcetera.
+Instead ask at any shop for stamps etcetera.

 Yellow/grey post-boxes - for all other types of letters and post cards, domestic as well as international